notracking/hosts-blocklists/README.md

 DNS over HTTPS will prevent clients in your network from using the default local DNS services.
 Mozilla Firefox has a feature to disable DOH network wide for all clients as described [here](https://support.mozilla.org/en-US/kb/configuring-networks-disable-dns-over-https).

 If you use [domains.txt](https://raw.githubusercontent.com/notracking/hosts-blocklists/master/domains.txt) in your dnsmasq configuration you will have DOH disabled on all clients by default.

+## Donations
+Donations are welcome and will be used to pay for our dedicated server hosting bills: ❤️ [donate with Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VPTVYWY3B7XWG&source=url)

 # Sources
 **Domain and hostname lists**